Analo/Game-of-Darts/README.md

-# Question One: Darts Function
+# Game of Darts Function

 Let us play a game of darts.
 Shall we?
 You know darts?
 I bet you do!
 Either way, I shall give you a very simple explanation.
 Darts is a fame where players throw darts to a target.
 The target is often circular and in this case, it will be circular as well.
 In our particular instance of the game, the target rewards with 4 different amounts of points, depending on where the dart lands.